ezeYaniv/treeify/README.md

 5. React app receives data from the server
 6. React app renders the tree on screen

+### Technologies Applied & Skills Learned

+- Express backend (asynchronous logic, error handling)
+- React frontend (form validation, POST request to server, UI gracefully handles loading & error states)
+- Depth-first and breadth-first tree traversal algorithms to build the DOM object and draw the tree
+- p5.js embedded in React through useRef & useEffect hooks

 ### Known Issues & Bugs

 Issues can be found in this repo's [Issues](url) tab.

 ### Challenge/Discussion Section

 Drawing a balanced, good-looking tree is harder than it sounds.
-Credit to Bill Mill for [this extensive article](https://llimllib.github.io/pymag-trees/) discussing a few principles to follow.
+Credit to [Bill Mill](https://github.com/llimllib) for [this extensive article](https://llimllib.github.io/pymag-trees/) discussing methods and key principles.

 Tl;dr:

 **Principle 1**: _The edges of the tree should not cross each other._

 **Principle 2**: _All nodes at the same depth should be drawn on the same horizontal line.
 This helps make clear the structure of the tree._